 - BIRADS 4AThere is a low suspicion of malignancy.

 - BI- RADS 4B There is a moderate suspicion of malignancy.

 - BIRADS 4C There is a high suspicion of malignancy.

 - Asymmetric, localized or evolving hyperdensities with convex contours.

-- Indeterminate microcalcifications appearing amorphous, indistinct particularly if in a cluster or heterogeneous and pleomorphic
+- Indeterminate microcalcifications appearing amorphous and indistinct particularly if in a cluster or heterogeneous and pleomorphic

 - Round or oval non cystic opacities with microlobulated or obscured contours

-The positive predictive value (the chance of a real cancer) of BI-RADS 4 mammograms, is thought to be in the order of 20-40%.
+Scientists estimate that the positive predictive value (the chance of a real cancer) of BI-RADS 4 mammograms to be around 20-40%.